ovh/docs/pages/web/web-paas/languages-lisp/guide.en-ie.md

 ## Dependencies

-The recommended way to handle Lisp dependencies on $partner_full is using ASDF.
+The recommended way to handle Lisp dependencies on Web PaaS is using ASDF.
 Commit a `.asd` file in your repository and the system will automatically download the dependencies using QuickLisp.

 ## QuickLisp options